ekovac/x86term/README.md

 How To Build/Use
 ------------

-The easiest way to get started is to download the floppy image from the *Downloads* section of the GitHub page.
-This, however, may be outdated.
+The easiest way to get started is to [download the floppy image.](https://github.com/downloads/ekovac/x86term/x86term-floppy.img.gz).
+This image is built manually extremely sporadically and may not be up-to-date with master.

 It's highly suggested that you install qemu and/or bochs if you plan to develop for _x86term_.